Parnail History, Family Crest & Coats of Arms

 By the time of the Hundredorum Rolls of 1273, the family had scattered and entries were found as both a forename and surname: Petronilla de le Le in Oxfordshire; Pernel Clere in Huntingdonshire; William Peronel and Alexander Pernel in Cambridgeshire.
 "The Parnells are now principally seated in Devon and Cornwall, but there are a few in Cambridgeshire."

 Early History of the Parnail family

-Another 180 words (13 lines of text) covering the years 1679 and 1718 are included under the topic Early Parnail History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Parnail research.
+Another 64 words (5 lines of text) covering the years 1679 and 1718 are included under the topic Early Parnail History in all our PDF Extended History products and printed products wherever possible.

 Parnail Spelling Variations